easydiffusion/sdkit/README.md

 | `automatic1111` webui | 4.95 sec | 6.15 it/s | 5.1 GB |

 ## Does it work on lower-end GPUs, or without GPUs?
 Yes.
-It works on NVIDIA GPUs with atleast 3GB of VRAM.
+It works on NVIDIA/Mac GPUs with atleast 3GB of VRAM.
 For PCs without a compatible GPU, it can run entirely on the CPU.
 Running on the CPU will be *very* slow, but atleast you'll be able to try it out!

 📢 We don't support AMD yet (it'll run in CPU-mode), but we're looking for code contributions for AMD support!